 Variations:

-- Asian: Sesame oil, soy sauce, ginger and chili
+- Asian: Sesame oil, soy sauce, ginger, and chili

-- Mediterranean: olive oil, lemon juice, herbs de Provence
+- Mediterranean: Olive oil, lemon juice, herbs de Provence

-- Oriental: ras el hanout, cumin, cinnamon
+- Oriental: Ras el hanout, cumin, cinnamon

-- Indian: curry powder, garam masala, coriander
+- Indian: Curry powder, garam masala, coriander

-What you should look out for:
+What to watch out for:

 Suitable oils for grilling: